 Emma Webb is a Fellow at the Centre for the Response to Radicalisation and Terrorism.

-Before joining the Henry Jackson Society, she was Co-Director of Children’s Charter, a “think and do” tank focusing on safe guarding.
+Before joining the Henry Jackson Society, Emma was an associate researcher and co-director of Children’s Charter, focusing on safeguarding in education.

-She has a BA in Theological and Religious studies from Trinity College, Cambridge and an MA in Hebrew and Jewish Studies (distinction) from Kings College London.
-Her academic research has focused on interfaith and inter-community relations, religious identity in society, philosophy and politics, and Islamic and Jewish law and literature.
+She has a BA in Theological and Religious studies from Trinity College, Cambridge and an MA (distinction) from Kings College London.

 Media Experience: BBC, Sky, LBC, Published in The Spectator and The Independent

 Expertise: Pan-European Islamist terror networks, in particular in France and Belgium; religious identity in law and society.